 2. Unlock your phone.
 Next, in quick succession, press the volume up button, then press the volume down button, then hold the lock button until a shutdown menu appears.

 You'll now be on the troubleshooting shutdown menu which is used for force restarting, recovery and DFU modes and RAM clearance.
-This looks different to the normal shutdown menu you use to power off your phone — that menu features SOS slider, while this more powerful troubleshooting shutdown menu does not, which is how you can tell you've done it right.
+This looks different to the normal shutdown menu you use to power off your phone — that menu features SOS slider, while this more powerful troubleshooting shutdown menu does not, which is how you can tell you've done it right and you're on track to clear memory on iPhone.

 3. While on the shutdown menu, tap the AssistiveTouch button to bring up the menu.
 Next, long press the Home option.
 If you're on an iPhone with a physical button, simply hold down on that.